-We have various stock-based compensation plans for certain employees and outside directors, which are described more fully in Note 14.
+We have various long-term incentive compensation plans, including stock-based plans for certain employees and outside directors, which are described more fully in Note 15.
 We recognize compensation expense, net of estimated forfeitures, on a straight-line basis over the vesting period for each award based on the fair value on grant date.
 We estimate restricted stock unit forfeitures at the time of grant and periodically revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
 As a result, we record stock-based compensation expense only for those awards that are expected to vest.